 Remember what it was like as a student…. stressful!

 Personally, I graduated in 1998 – not “too” long ago.
 But, I sure do remember it like yesterday!
 It certainly was one of the most stressful times in my life.
+Finding the right student loans for a start can be a real pain if you don’t know where to look.
 So much was riding on each day, each test – there was so much to learn.
 The stress was incredible.
 In fact, as I talk to my peers and the nurses I encounter, no one really has fond memories of the whole experience.
 (That can be a blog for another day – why does it have to be so miserable?)
 Anyways… the thing to remember, the student is under high stress and as we all learned in our psych/mental health rotation, learning and information intake is impaired during times of high anxiety and stress.
 We all were there once, none of us really “enjoyed” it, so lets change that a bit and try to be compassionate to their current situation.

 Assess what model of learning the student is working under